MSD-IRIMAS/COCALITE/README.md

 #### Tasks:

-training: Trains models from scratch using the specified datasets.
+training: Trains models from scratch using the specified datasets.<br>
 evaluation: Evaluates the performance of models trained from scratch on the datasets.

 ## Contributing